Vanessa Carlton: 2009–2012: Rabbits on the Run and Hear the Bells

-Carlton's fourth studio album Rabbits on the Run was released on July 26, 2011 under Razor & Tie, the third record label she signed with.
+Carlton's fourth studio album Rabbits on the Run was released on July 26, 2011, under Razor & Tie, the third record label she signed with, and received praise from music critics who particularly noted its "strikingly personal" subject material.
 Before recording the album, Carlton was unsure whether she wanted to make another record or pursue film scoring instead.
 After deciding to try again, she decided that she needed to record in the ideal environment, choosing to record at Real World Studios Box, England.
 She chose the title for the symbolism often depicted by rabbits—'time slipping, mind floating'—which is something she has been relating to for the past few years.
 The album was further inspired by Stephen Hawking's A Brief History of Time and Richard Adams's Watership Down.
 The dreamy, fantastical sound of the album was achieved by recording direct to tape and features production by Steve Osborne.

-The first single, "Carousel" was released on May 3.
+The album's first single, "Carousel" was released on May 3.
 On September 19, a tweet on Carlton's account made by her management stated that "I Don't Want to Be a Bride" would be the next single off the record.
 Via Twitter, Carlton announced that her label would not produce a video for "I Don't Want to Be a Bride", instead producing one for "Hear the Bells".
 The music video, which Carlton describes as her most revealing to date, was released on June 7, 2012.

 On November 10, a tweet made by Carlton's management announced the upcoming release of her holiday EP titled Hear the Bells on November 21.
 The EP consists of four tracks, two of which are acoustic versions of Carlton's songs Hear the Bells and A Thousand Miles.